 Over many years, hundreds of thousands of visitors frequented both Carr’s and Sparrow Beaches to swim and picnic on the wide sandy beaches.
 These beachfront facilities were strong employers and boosted the local economy with the influx of guests attending church picnics, day camps, concerts, and community events.
 In the late afternoons and well into the night, crowds filled the Carr’s Beach pavilion for rollicking dances and concerts.

 Carr's Beach, Crowd watching the teenagers broadcast.
 Image Credit: MSA SC 2140-1-154 photographed by Thomas R. Baden, Jr., August 1956.

 When Elizabeth Carr Smith died in 1948, her son Frederick teamed with Baltimore businessman William L. “Li’l Willie” Adams to form the Carr’s Beach Amusement Company to operate the property.
 Adams invested $150,000 with Elizabeth Carr Smith’s heirs to expand the Beach’s entertainment and recreation facilities.
 The improvements included building a midway lined with slot machines and amenities and opening a nightclub called Club Bengazi.
-The changes made Carr’s Beach extremely popular, partly because Anne Arundel County was the first Maryland county to legalize slot machines, and partly because the nation was experiencing an exciting new level of interest in jazz, rhythm and blues, and rock and roll music.
+The changes made Carr’s Beach extremely popular, partly because Anne Arundel County was the first Maryland county to legalize slot machines, and partly because the nation was experiencing an exciting new level of interest in jazz, rhythm & blues, and rock and roll music.